asimwe1/rust_chatapp/site/guide/responses.md

 `Option` is another commonly used responder.
 If the `Option` is `Some`, the wrapped responder is used to respond to the client.
 Otherwise, the request is forwarded to the **404** error catcher.

+## Errors

+Responders may fail; they need not _always_ generate a response.
+Instead, they can return an `Err` with a given status code.
+When this happens, Rocket forwards the request to the [error catcher](/guide/requests/#error-catchers) for the given status code.

+If an error catcher has been registered for the given status code, Rocket will invoke it.
+The catcher creates and returns a response to the client.
+If no error catcher has been registered and the error status code is one of the standard HTTP status code, a default error catcher will be used.
+Default error catchers returns an HTML page with the status code and description.

+If there is no catcher for a custom status code, Rocket uses the **500** error catcher to return a response.

 ### Failure